PROJECT: Increasing the Resilience and Effectiveness of Small and Medium Scale Irrigation Systems in Nepal

 Project Reference: RSAS-0017

 Agriculture in Nepal is predominantly small-scale farming, almost half of which is dependent on rainfall.
 Irrigation development in Nepal is fraught with challenges such as old infrastructure, vulnerability to climatic shocks and poor efficiency.
 Policy frameworks for the sectors currently do not address mainstreaming climate change in sectoral plans such as irrigation.

-CDKN is supporting the Ministry of Irrigation, Government of Nepal to increase the resilience and effectiveness of irrigation systems to address increasing climate change risk.
-The project will provide updated technical requirements for building the resilience of small and medium scale irrigation systems to the impacts of climate change and extreme events, and improve their effectiveness and efficiency through evidence.
-The research will improve the approach and methodology of the Government and other development partners towards the planning and delivery of irrigation systems.
-The systems analysis of irrigations conducted under this research will focus on pro-poor policy analysis.
+CDKN supported the Ministry of Irrigation, Government of Nepal to increase the resilience and effectiveness of irrigation systems to address increasing climate change risk.
+The project provided updated technical requirements for building the resilience of small and medium scale irrigation systems to the impacts of climate change and extreme events in order to improve their effectiveness and efficiency through evidence.
+The research facilitated to improve the approach and methodology of the Government and other development partners towards the planning and delivery of irrigation systems.
+The systems analysis of irrigations conducted under this research focused on pro-poor policy analysis.